SalazarHerna/Tableau-Dashboard/README.md

 ---

 ## Key Insights
-- The U.S. was among the countries with the highest number of reported COVID-19 cases and deaths globally, with California standing out as a significant hotspot.
+- The U.S. was among the countries with the highest number of reported COVID-19 cases globally, with California standing out as a significant hotspot.
 - In the U.S., 2020 saw a record unemployment spike (23M), followed by strong but uneven recovery.
 - Inflation surged post-pandemic, especially in food, energy, and automotive sectors.
 - Pfizer and Moderna’s stock performance peaked during vaccine rollouts and then normalized.